Current and Past Community-Based Restoration Projects

 Restoring High Priority Habitat for Coastal Mendocino California Coho Salmon and Steelhead Trout Populations

 Trout Unlimited will be awarded up to $1,383,177 over three years to restore sites on legacy timber lands and prioritized in recovery plans, benefitting several species including California Coho salmon and steelhead trout.
 The proposal combines three types of restoration: fish passage improvement and hydrologic reconnection, roads and sediment reduction, and instream habitat improvement.
-The project proposes to complete design or implementation of 24 individual projects across the region over a three-year period, with eight starting in the first year.
+Over the duration of this award, 24 individual projects will be designed and/or constructed across the region.

 Southern California White Abalone Restoration Project